 Noncompliance with State Tax laws

-Fraudulent or Misleading Solicitation, Misappropriation of Charitable Funds, and Misconduct of Leaders and Members
+Fraudulent or Misleading Solicitations, Misappropriation of Charitable Funds, and Misconduct of Leaders and Members

 Why is there a need to investigate nonprofit/charitable organizations?

-A donation had been made to a tax-exempt organization, and the donor subsequently claimed such endowment as a tax-deductible expense.
+A donation had been made to a tax-exempt organization, and the donor subsequently claimed such gift as a tax-deductible donation.
 Later on, it was discovered that the organization, at the time of the donation, had failed to retain its tax-exempt status.
-The tax-deductible expense, therefore, is invalid and the donor will be subjected to fines and penalties as a result.
+The donation, therefore, is not deductible and the donor may be subjected to fines and penalties if they are audited.

-Certain states require nonprofits who receive state or federal funding to submit an independent audit report.
+Certain states require nonprofits that receive state or federal funding to submit an independent audit report as a condition of soliciting funds in the state.
 This is to establish compliance with laws and ensure that the requirements and conditions of the grant are followed.